-The proposed repeal does not contemplate or authorize a takings by the Department; therefore, no Takings Impact Assessment is required.
+The repeal foes not contemplate nor authorize a taking by the Department, therefore, no Takings Impact Assessment is required.

-- d.
+d.
 LOCAL EMPLOYMENT IMPACT STATEMENTS REQUIRED BY TEX GOV'T CODE §2001.024(a)(6).

-The Department has evaluated the proposed repeal as to its possible effects on local economies and has determined that for the first five years the proposed repeal would be in effect there would be no economic effect on local employment; therefore no local employment impact statement is required to be prepared for the rule. - e.
+The Department has evaluated the repeal as to its possible effects on local economies and has determined that for the first five years the repeal would be in effect there would be no economic effect on local employment; therefore no local employment impact statement is required to be prepared for this rule.

+e.
 PUBLIC BENEFIT/COST NOTE REQUIRED BY TEX GOV'T CODE §2001.024(a)(5).

-Mr. Wilkinson has also determined that, for each year of the first five years the proposed repeal is in effect, the public benefit anticipated as a result of the repealed section would be an updated and more germane rule for administering the allocation of LIHTC.
+Mr. Wilkinson has also determined that, for each year of the first five years the new rule is in effect, the public benefit anticipated as a result of the new rule will be an updated and more germane rule for administering the allocation of LIHTC.
 There will not be economic costs to individuals required to comply with the repealed section.